zemian/cms-eval/README.md

 I moved the blogging into google Blogger for easy use and looks compare to jroller.

+I stayed with this blogger for few years.
+Wrote mostly on Java and related programming topics.

 ### https://lesscodelessbug.wordpress.com/

-I tried wordpress, but didn't like it much then move back to Blogger.
+I tried little bit of wordpress, but didn't like it much then move back to Blogger.

-I stayed with this for few years.
-Wrote mostly on Java and related programming topics.
+I did some more WordPress study on a separate repostiroy at https://github.com/zemian/learn-wordpress

 ### https://github.com/zemian/adocblog